Student Eligibility to Apply for an Off-Campus May Term

 The Director of IPO will send a letter informing students of their acceptance.
 IPO will work with the Registrar to enroll the students in the off-campus May Term.
 Individuals should not enroll themselves in the off-campus May Terms.

 Students will be billed in December for the full spring semester/May Term costs.
-Students are expected to pay in full by Feb.
-15. If students have not paid the full charges by Feb.
-15, they may be removed from participation in the May Term.
 Every student enrolled in a May Term course is charged a non-refundable May Term enrollment fee.
 Students enrolled in off-campus May Term are also charged an additional fee.
 If a student is enrolled for 18 or fewer hours during the Spring Semester, including May Term hours, there is no additional tuition charge.
 If a student registers for more than 18 hours for Spring semester and May Term courses combined, a May Term tuition fee is charged to the student’s account.

 Participation in the Off-Campus May Term is voluntary.
 Students agree to participate in and cooperate with Earlham College, the Faculty Leader, and the group in all aspects of the May Term.

 Students who withdraw from the May Term should notify IPO immediately in writing.
 IPO will notify the necessary offices on campus.
 Students who withdraw from a May Term after Jan.
 15 will automatically be charged a cancellation fee.
 Students who withdraw after Feb.
 15 will be required to compensate the College for expenses already committed on their behalf.
 After May 1, there will be no refunds of the Program charges.
 Students who are dismissed from the Program for social or academic reasons are not eligible for any refunds.